orbitalquark/textadept/doc/manual.md

 Textadept attempts to auto-detect a file's line end mode (EOL mode), falling back on CRLF ("\r\n") by default on Windows, and LF ('\n') on all other platforms.
-You can change the line ending mode using the "Buffer > EOL Mode" menu.
+You can manually change the line ending mode using the "Buffer > EOL Mode" menu.

 Textadept does not attempt to auto-detect a file's indentation.
 The default indentation setting is two spaces, but you can specify your preferred